TonyFlury/cataloger/docs/GettingStarted.rst

 The check subcommand rescursively searches the directory tree under the current directory, and computes the hash for each file - and compares that against the computed has in the manifest file.

 .. note::
-    Make sure you copy/deploy your manifest.txt file along with your source code - if you don't the ``manifest check`` will fail at the first attempt.
+    Make sure you copy/deploy your manifest.txt file along with your source code - if you don't the ``manifest check`` will fail immediately.

 By default the ``manifest check`` will detect and report on three different types of issue :

 - missing files : files listed in the manifest file, but which don't exist in the local directory tree.
 - extra files : files which are not listed in the manifest file, but which exist in the local directory tree.
 - incorrect hashes : files where there is a discrepancy between the hash created for the local file, and the hash listed in the manifest.